Video Motion Transfer with Diffusion Transformers: Experiments

 \subsection{Zero-shot generation}

-We evaluate the zero-shot capabilities of \methodname by running inference with our optimized $\rho$ and a new input prompt \textit{without further optimization}.
-We quantify performance across the three prompt categories.
+We evaluate the zero-shot capabilities of running \methodname with our optimized $\rho$ and a new prompt \textit{without further optimization}.
+We quantify performance across all prompt categories.
 We optimize $\rho$ on one prompt and infer with a different prompt.
-For instance, the optimized representation on the \easy prompt is used in a zero-shot manner to generate outputs with \medium and \hard prompts.
+For instance, the optimized representation on the \easy prompt is injected into the generation of \medium and \hard prompts.
 Using the 5B model, we compare our methods to SMM~\cite{yatim2024space}, the best baseline method on MF in Table~\ref{tab:quant}.
 In Figure~\ref{fig:quant-zero-shot}, we report average zero-shot performance across all prompts.
-We define Ours-$z_t$ as \methodname with $z_t$ optimization and Ours-$\rho$ as \methodname with positional embedding optimization following Section~\ref{sec:method-training}.
+We define Ours-$z_t$ as \methodname with $z_t$ optimization, where the prompt is changed after optimizing $z_{0...t}$.
+Ours-$\rho$ is \methodname with positional embedding optimization following Section~\ref{sec:method-training}.

-While optimizing $z_t$ leads to better zero-shot motion preservation (\textbf{-0.2\%}) compared to $\rho$ (\textbf{-5.2\%}), we report a significant drop in prompt adherence (\textbf{-4.4\%} vs \textbf{-0.3\%}).
-As seen in Figure~\ref{fig:qual-zero-shot}, this drop is significant as injecting the optimized $z_t$ partially leaks the content of the optimization prompt.
-In the last columns, while the lion is rendered correctly, the output video still features the lab coat mentioned in the prompt.
+While optimizing $z_t$ leads to better zero-shot motion preservation (\textbf{-0.2\%}) compared to $\rho$ (\textbf{-5.2\%}), we report a significant drop in prompt adherence (\textbf{-4.4\%} vs \textbf{-0.3\%}) as seen in Figure~\ref{fig:qual-zero-shot}.
+Injecting the optimized $z_t$ partially leaks the content of the optimization prompt.
+For example, elements of the lab coat prompt appear in the lion generation, and park features carry over into the ocean setting on the left.
 Optimizing $\rho$ in the final row avoids this issue while rendering the desired motion, as the positional embedding has no impact on generated semantics, thus disentangling motion from content.
 Ultimately, with our findings on DiTs, we provide a novel adaptable strategy for prioritizing absolute performance through latent optimization or zero-shot capabilities using positional embeddings.